 He concluded that there is a "apparent tendency toward more common early- and late-season storms that correlates with warming Sea Surface Temperature but the uncertainty in these relationships is high."
 He found that hurricane season for both the period 1950-2007 and 1980-2007 got longer by 5 to 10 days per decade (see my blog post

 Thursday afternoon.
-High wind shear of 20 - 25 knots is ripping up the thunderstorms in 92L as they form, though, and wind shear is predicted
+High wind shear of 30 - 40 knots is ripping up the thunderstorms in 92L as they form, and wind shear is predicted

-to increase to 30 - 40 knots Thursday night through Monday, making development unlikely.
+to remain 30 - 40 knots for the next five days, making development unlikely.
 The wave will likely bring heavy rain showers and gusty winds to the northern Lesser Antilles Islands beginning on Sunday night.
 None of the reliable computer models is showing development of a tropical cyclone in the Atlantic over the next seven days.